benawad/dogehouse/baklava/README.md

 While in hot reload mode, any time you save changes to a `ts` file, the electron app will recompile and relaunch itself.
 To exit hot reload mode, use `Ctrl+C` in the console.
 This will however, leave the current app window open, so be sure to close that also, as it will no longer have access to hot reload.

-## Packages needed to build AppImage for linux

-- electron-builder
-- electron-builder-notarize
-- builder-utils

-These packages should be available globally to build the appimage.